-One of the Atlanta Region’s greatest natural resources is beginning to draw more attention for its enormous potential to connect people and communities in the region.
-The proposed Chattahoochee RiverLands Greenway project is a grand vision for a multi-use recreational and educational resource trail along a 125-mile strip of the Chattahoochee River, from Buford Dam on Lake Lanier to Chattahoochee Bend State Park in Coweta County.
-The effort is managed by a joint Project Management Team (PMT) consisting of the Atlanta Regional Commission (ARC), the Trust for Public Land, Cobb County, and the City of Atlanta.
-The project was designed in collaboration with the Chattahoochee Working Group (CWG), a collection of selected residents and political officials working within the project area.
-Visit the Chattahoochee Riverlands website for a wealth of information about the entire 125-mile project.
+Riverlands Greenway Trail – One of the Atlanta Region’s greatest natural resources is beginning to draw more attention for its enormous potential to connect people and communities in the region.
+The Chattahoochee RiverLands Greenway Trail project is a grand vision for a multi-use recreational and educational resource trail along a 100-mile strip of the Chattahoochee River, from Buford Dam on Lake Lanier to Chattahoochee Bend State Park in Coweta County.
+The trail would provide various recreational and educational opportunities for walkers, cyclists, as well as nooks for people to socialize or learn about the history and ecology of the river.
+This project is being managed by a joint Project Management Team (PMT) consisting of the Atlanta Regional Commission (ARC), the Trust for Public Land, Cobb County Government, the City of Atlanta, and other municipalities in the Atlanta Metro area.
+The project was designed in collaboration with the Chattahoochee Working Group (CWG), a collection of selected residents, political officials, and local organizations, including the Mableton Improvement Coalition (MIC).

 Mableton Town Square

 This “pocket park”, nestled on Church Street in the center of the original downtown Mableton, in front of Mableton Elementary School, is one of our newest parks – the Mableton Town Square.
 Created as a part of a long-range master plan for Mableton, aimed at re-imagining Mableton’s historic center, this one-acre space is a great neighborhood amenity.